bishoph/OXAndroidDemo/readme.md

   * Show all tasks in listview
   * Delete single task via swipe gesture from listview

-Please note that you need an Open-Xchange account (you can create one at https://www.ox.io/).
+Please note that you need an Open-Xchange account.
+You can request a demo account or use any existing account you already have.
 Once started simple go to the settings and enter valid user/pass combination as well as the server URL and have fun.

 Visit https://dev.ox.io to find additional information